raeTen/celestia-g2-stereoscopic/README.md

 for stereoscopics, so you may test or improve them.
 I'm busy with blender at the moment, so I decided to push that "unready" code.
 It's ready enough to enjoy stereoscopics.
-We need only **one** repository for the project, so I didn't fork or clone again.
+We need only one repository for the project, so I didn't fork or clone again.

-In detail, for stereo-rendering there are (at the moment) modifications in
+There are modifications in

 * ./celestia/src/celestia/celestiacore.cpp
 * ./celestia/src/celestia/celestiacore.h
 * ./celestia/src/celengine/axisarrow.cpp
 * ./celestia/src/celengine/render.cpp

-You'd only need these 4 files from here within your local clone from [celestia-g2](https://gitub.com/bgodard/celestia-g2) and compile it (again).
-Download as zip (or clone it via git), and just overwrite them.
+You'd need these 4 files from here within your local clone from [celestia-g2](https://gitub.com/bgodard/celestia-g2) and compile it (again).
+Download as zip (or clone it via git).

-(optional)
-for QT splashscreen issue:
+## Update (7/2015)
+I ported the modifications to a class, and created a small dockable qt widget for stereo settings, so we could easily tinker around with more values belonging to stereoscopics.
+I don't know if we need to have updated UI values from core-values, maybe we could skip the shifted "core-keys" later on.
+For the qtwidget you'll need another 5 files the new:
+* ./celestia/src/celestia/qt/qtstereosettings.h
+* ./celestia/src/celestia/qt/qtstereosettings.cpp
+the updated (just to include the widget):
-* ./celestia/src/qt/qtmain.cpp
+* ./celestia/src/celestia/qt/qtappwin.h
-* ./celestia/src/qt/qtappwin.cpp
+* ./celestia/src/celestia/qt/qtappwin.cpp
+and the new splash
 * ./celestia/splash-g2.png
+## ---------------

+and just overwrite them in

-Or take a look at  [Celestia-g2-QTSplash](https://github.com/raeTen/celestia-g2-Qtsplash) which includes the newer splash.png gimp sources if you want to move pixels.
+If you want to push pixels within splash-g2.png, please take a look at  [Celestia-g2-QTSplash](https://github.com/raeTen/celestia-g2-Qtsplash) which includes the newer splash.png gimp sources.
+Don't use the qt code from there …

-I also changed some colors e.g. for orbit-lines, axis-arrows… - to make it more comfortable  while using red-cyan anaglyph-mode.
+I had also changed some colors e.g. for orbit-lines, axis-arrows… - to make it more comfortable  while using red-cyan anaglyph-mode.
 Well. old-fashioned and depreacted, but still good, cheap and useable at least to begin with stereoscopics.